jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Model ensembles

 So far, we try to find the best models.
 In machine learning, we can take a vote from different decision trees to make the final prediction.
 This is based on the assumption that mistakes are localized.
 There is a smaller chance for 2 different models to make the same mistake.
-In DL, each training starts with random guesses and therefore the models optimized are usually not unique.
+In DL, each training starts with random guesses and therefore the models optimized are not unique.
 We can pick the best models after repeating the training multiple times.
 We take votes from those models for the final predictions.
 This requires us to run the program multiple times, and can be prohibitively expensive.
 Alternatively, we run the training once and checkpoints multiple times.
 We pick the best models from the checkpoints.
 We can also use the validation phase to pick our best models to ensemble.
 Instead of running multiple models, we can also run a running average for our training parameters.
 We can have one vote per model, taking an average or use weights based on the confidence level for each prediction.

+> A lot of production system uses model ensembles to push the accuracy up for few percentage points.

 ### Convolution Net (CNN) & Long short term memory (LSTM)

 FC network is rarely used alone.
 Exploring all possible connections among nodes in the previous layer provides a complex model that is wasteful with small returns.
 A lot of information is localized.
 For an image, we want to extract features from neighboring pixels.
 CNN applies filters to explore localized features, and then apply FC to make predictions.
 LSTM applies time feedback loop to extract time sequence information.
 CNN & LSTM add complexity to the model to explore localized information.
 Topics here covers most of the fundermental of CNN and LSTM.

-Two separated articles on CNN and LSTM will explain each methods in details.
+> Two separated articles on CNN and LSTM will explain each methods in details.

 ### Credits
 For the CIFRA 10 example, we start with assignment 2 in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
 We start with some skeleton codes provided by the assignment and put it into our code to complete the assignment.